swcarpentry/training-course/_submissions/round-11/3/2014-10-02-assessment-files-and-directories-in-unix-shell.md

 tags:
   - Assessment
 ---
 1) You want to find out in which directory you are currently in.
-Which of the following commands would you use (Note: The dollar sign &#8216;$&#8217; (prompt) at each line indicates that the shell is ready to run a command&#8217;):
+Which of the following commands would you use (Note: The dollar sign '$' (prompt) at each line indicates that the shell is ready to run a command'):

 (a) $ whereami
 (b) $ whoami